-We have audited the financial statements of St. Oliver's Community Centre Company Limited by Guarantee ('the company') for the financial year ended 31 December 2019 which comprise the Income and Expenditure Account, the Statement of Total Recognised Gains and Losses, the Balance Sheet, the Reconciliation of Members' Funds , the Cash Flow Statement and the related notes to the financial statements, including a summary of significant accounting policies set out in note 2.
-The financial reporting framework that has been applied in their preparation is Irish Law and FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland".
+We have audited the financial statements of St. Oliver's Community Centre Company Limited by Guarantee ('the company') for the financial year ended 31 December 2022 which comprise the Income and Expenditure Account, the Balance Sheet, the Reconciliation of Members' Funds, the Cash Flow Statement and notes to the financial statements, including the summary of significant accounting policies set out in note 2.
+The financial reporting framework that has been applied in their preparation is Irish Law and FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland" issued in the United Kingdom by the Financial Reporting Council.